EmilyDSarani/FootBaller-Lab/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+Exercise: make a football scoreboard that keeps track of two teams’ scores.
+Scores should increment by 7 every time the button is clicked.

+HTML- Need 4 buttons and 2 divs
+Teams: The Montegues vs The Capulets
+Montegue Scores go up and down with click
+Capulets Scores go up and down with click

+Events- need there to be a click where the scores go up and down